SQL Unit Testing Using tSQLt: Part 3

 Code that calls a function can be difficult to test if that function performs significant logic.
 We want to isolate the code we are testing from the logic buried in the functions that it calls.
 To create independent tests, we can replace a called function with a fake function.
 The fake function will perform much simpler logic that supports the purpose of our test.
 Often, the fake function will simply return a hard-coded value.

-In this post, we’re going to walk through a demo to illustrate the following:
+In this post, we are going to walk through a demo to illustrate the following:

 Setting the Scene - The procedure to be tested